 Various assessments (EYFSP, Reception Baseline assessment, Phonic Screening Check Y1) and formative teacher assessments are used to identify SEND as early as possible.
-In addition phonic assessments linked to the Letters and Sounds programme and Rising Stars Assessments can identify specific difficulties.
+In addition phonic assessments linked to the Letters and Sounds programme can identify specific difficulties.
+The YARC assessment is also used to provide insights into reading ages and particular areas of difficulty.

 When an area of concern is highlighted we refer to the: Gloucestershire Guidance Booklet for Professionals working with children and young people (0-25) with Additional Needs including Special Educational Needs and Disabilities.

 The intervention guidance contained in this document outlines: Universal, Targeted and Specialist support strands.
 This will advise professionals working with the children as to the level and type of support required and determines whether a child is then moved onto the SEND register.
-The SEND Register is a list we have in school highlighting children who have additional needs, both academic and medical, which we use as a monitoring and information tool
+The SEND Register is a list we have in school highlighting children who have additional needs, both academic and medical, which we use as a monitoring and information tool.